ahmed-shariff/ahmed-shariff.github.io/posts/2022-04-19-nextjs-gh-pages.md

 Previously I had used disqus for comments section in each post.
 This time around I wanted to use something a little less invasive.
 I went with [giscus](https://giscus.app).
 That was fairly easy to set up, just follow the instructions.

-The complete code can be found in my [github repo](https://github.com/ahmed-shariff/ahmed-shariff.github.io).
+The complete code can be found in my [github repo](https://github.com/ahmed-shariff/ahmed-shariff.github.io) ([link to code which is relevant to this post](https://github.com/ahmed-shariff/ahmed-shariff.github.io/blob/a29f5026a2b8b9726710385abe1c3a6f3eb30ae7)).